 Due to the limited number of assistantships, the program is competitive.
 Positions will be reviewed each semester and changed as necessary based upon institutional needs and priorities.
 It is for these reasons that applicants are encouraged to indicate a wide skill range in their resumés and applications.

-During the period of the assistantship, the cost of tuition for six (6) credits will be earned in exchange for 200 hours of work during the agreed upon semester.
-The hours must be completed prior to receiving reimbursement for six (6) credits.
-The monies earned as a result of the assistantship may be taxable and students will receive tax form at the end of the calendar year for tax reporting purposes.
+During the period of the assistantship, the cost of tuition for three (3) or six (6) credits will be earned in exchange for 100 or 200 hours of work during the agreed upon semester.
+The hours must be completed prior to receiving reimbursement for the three (3) or six (6) credits.
+The monies earned as a result of the assistantship may be taxable and students will receive a tax form at the end of the calendar year for tax reporting purposes.

 Candidates will be chosen on the basis of their application, the needs of the department, and the ability to perform specific skills necessary to the college.
 Needs may change by semester or session.

-No assistantship shall exceed two semesters and a summer session (a total of 18 credits).
+Assistantships do not exceed two semesters and a summer session (a total of 18 credits) each year.

 Graduate Assistants must be prepared to take a minimum of 6 credits during the semester or summer session of their assistantship.
 Students will continue to be responsible for fees and textbook costs during their assistantships.